Novak Djokovic

 • Only player to win every Masters event at least twice.

-• Achieved most ranking points as No. 1 with 16,950 points.
+• Achieved the most ranking points as No. 1 with 16,950 points.

 • First player to reach 250 career top-10 wins in ATP history.

-• All-time leader on the prize money won ($184 million).
+• All-time leader in prize money won ($184 million).

-• Winning head-to-head record against Roger Federer, Rafael Nadal and Andy Murray.
+• Winning head-to-head record against Roger Federer, Rafael Nadal, and Andy Murray.

 Novak Djokovic Coaching Staff